jakub-g/grunt-commit-message-verify/README.md

         // This setting does not apply to the first line.
 Default is false skipCheckAfterIndent : false,

+        // A known Git convention is to have short 1st line of the message, leave 2nd line empty
+        // and then write a longer explanation.
+Some tools like `git log --oneline` treat all the content
+        // until the first empty line as the first line (space-separated), hence it could be useful
+        // to enforce this setting
+        forceSecondLineEmpty : false

         // this is the default used if nothing is passed shellCommand : "git log --format=%B --no-merges -n 1" });